robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Too carefully.

-“I’ve been trying to find a clean way to say this, and—” She swallowed.
+“I’ve been trying to find a clean way to say this, and — ” She swallowed.
 “Every version sounds like something from a sympathy card.”

 I gave a small laugh, because I had to do something with my face.